NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 autocmd FileType markdown autocmd BufWritePost <buffer> execute '!python3 ' . shellescape(s:script_dir . '/build.py')
 ```

-This will apply only when saving any file that ends with `.md`.[^3]
+This will apply only when saving `.md` files.[^2]

 How about deployment?
-I just need to push my local files to the remote Github repository.
+As I'm using Github Pages for hosting, pushing my local files to the remote repository will deploy the page.
 The thing is, I don't want to deploy everytime I correct a minor mistake, it would make version control really uncomfortable.

 To fix this I created a new `working` branch.
-Every change I make gets pushed to that branch, once I feel it's time to deploy, I overwrite the `master` branch.
+Every change I make gets pushed to that branch.
+And once I feel it's time to deploy, I merge into the `master` branch.

-I could also just merge both branches, but there is no need.
-For the time being I'm the only one pushing to the `master` branch, so the results of merging and overwriting are ultimately the same.

 For easy deployment I made a simple shell script `deploy.sh`.